huohuoren4/docs/python/flask/user_guide/signal.md

 ## Creating Signals {#creating-signals}

 If you want to use signals in your own application, you can use the blinker library directly.
-The most common use case are named signals in a custom [Namespace](https://blinker.readthedocs.io/en/stable/#blinker.base.Namespace).
+The most common use case are named signals in a custom `Namespace`.
 This is what is recommended most of the time:

 ```python
 from blinker import Namespace